 Both nausea and vomiting are very common symptoms and can be caused by a wide range of factors.
 They occur in both children and adults, although they’re probably most common in pregnant women and people undergoing cancer treatments.

 Nausea and vomiting may occur together or separately.
 They can be caused by a number of physical and psychological conditions.

 The most common causes of nausea are intense pain — usually from an injury or illness — and the first trimester of pregnancy.
 There are also a number of other relatively common causes, including:

-If you suffer from gallstone disease, you’re also likely to feel nauseated.
+If you have gallstones, you’re also likely to feel nauseated.

 You may find that certain smells bring on the feeling of nausea.
-This is a very common symptom during the first trimester of pregnancy, although it can also occur in people who are not pregnant.
+This is a very common symptom during the first trimester of pregnancy, although it can also occur in people who aren’t pregnant.
 Pregnancy-induced nausea usually goes away by the second or third trimester.